How to Install End Post Hardware for Cameo™ and Cameo Pulse™

 What do one-way vices do?

-One-way vices allow the Cameo strand to slide in during tensioning but prevent it from sliding backward, locking tension in place.
+One-Way Vices allow the Cameo strand to slide in during tensioning but prevent it from sliding backward, locking the line in place.

 Do Cameo Pulse lines use one-way vices?

-No. Cameo Pulse lines use electric line connectors instead of one-way vices.
+No. Cameo Pulse lines use End/Gate Post Insulators and Cameo Pulse Clamps instead of one-way vices.

 Why lay hardware out before installation?

-Laying hardware out prevents wasted movement, speeds up installation, and reduces the chance of missing components.
+Laying hardware out prevents wasted movement, minimizes missing components, and increases efficiency.